ga-wdi-boston/wdi_2_css_bootstrap_quiz/README.md

 ## Question 3:

 `bio.html` is part of our app, but users currently have no way to navigate to it.
 Add a header that allows users to navigate between it and the homepage.
+Do not leave any dead links.

 ## Question 4: